laszewsk/mlcommons/benchmarks/cloudmask/README.md

 ## Scientific Objective

-The scientific objective is to develop a segmentation model for the classification of pixels in satellite images.
+The scientific objective of CloudMask is to develop a segmentation model for classifying the pixels in satellite images.
 This classification allows to determine whether the given pixel belongs to a cloud or to a clear sky.
-Unfortunately in this case the “true ground truth” was not available and for training we used the Bayesian masks which were supplied by the provider of satellite images.
-These masks are not always accurate, however the model has demonstrated that in some cases it can produce better predictions.
-The model is suitable for this type of task since it can achieve above 90% accuracy on the training and testing datasets.
-The next scientific objective is to avoid the use of Bayesian masks and make real cloudmask predictions by using unsupervised segmentation.
-The benchmark aims to achieve high accuracy on the given training and testing datasets, and to demonstrate the scalability of data parallel distributed training on multiple GPUs.
+The benchmark can be considered as both training and inference focused, where the science metric is same as the classification accuracy — number of pixels classified correctly.
+The performance metric, can be inference timing and scalability on the training across a number of GPUs.

+## Suggestions for improvement
+In its present form, the CloudMask benchmark is set as a supervised learning problem, with cloud images are treated as inputs.
+However, like all science cases, the “true” ground truth (or labels), are never available for this case.
+Hence, the benchmark uses the Bayesian masks, supplied by the provider of the satellite images, as the ground truth.
+While this is arguable, we believe that in the absence of any ground truth this is a valid choice.
+However, with Bayesian masks not always being accurate or not offering a gold-standard for masks, the resulting model is likely to suffer from learnability issues, which sets the perfect challenge for an ML-driven case.
+As a further development of the CloudMask benchmark we’d suggest to explore the possibility of using unsupervised segmentation techniques.

 ## Benchmark files